apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 batch_size = per_device_batch_size * max(num_gpus, 1)
 ```

-Before the training we will apply data augmentations on training images.
-It's making minor alterations on training images and our model will consider them as distinct images.
-This can be very useful for finetuning on relatively small dataset and help improve the model.
-We can use Gluon [DataSet API](https://mxnet.incubator.apache.org/tutorials/gluon/datasets.html), [DataLoader API](https://mxnet.incubator.apache.org/tutorials/gluon/datasets.html), and [Transform API](https://mxnet.incubator.apache.org/tutorials/gluon/data_augmentation.html) to load the images and apply the follwing data augmentation:
+Now we will apply data augmentations on training images.
+This makes minor alterations on the training images, and our model will consider them as distinct images.
+This can be very useful for fine-tuning on a relatively small dataset, and it will help improve the model.
+We can use the Gluon [DataSet API](https://mxnet.incubator.apache.org/tutorials/gluon/datasets.html), [DataLoader API](https://mxnet.incubator.apache.org/tutorials/gluon/datasets.html), and [Transform API](https://mxnet.incubator.apache.org/tutorials/gluon/data_augmentation.html) to load the images and apply the following data augmentations:
 1. Randomly crop the image and resize it to 224x224
 2. Randomly flip the image horizontally
 3. Randomly jitter color and add noise